baptisteArno/tinking/README.md

 # Couldn't scrape a particular website?

-While Tinkering aims to be a universal tool, it's still a work in progress, and you may run into issues scraping certain websites.
+While Tinking aims to be a universal tool, it's still a work in progress, and you may run into issues scraping certain websites.

 Please [submit an issue](https://github.com/baptisteArno/tinking/issues/new), and we'll look into a potential fix.